nathanielnat1993/cloud-computing-project/docs/AI-Usage-Appendix.md

 no packages
-i did select my cloud computing repo but there's no packages wait how do. i login to ghcr? jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ echo 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 | docker login ghcr.io -u nathanielnat1993 --password-stdin
+i did select my cloud computing repo but there's no packages wait how do. i login to ghcr? jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ echo | docker login ghcr.io -u nathanielnat1993 --password-stdin
-bash: docker: command not found jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ how do i add that folder to my repo what do i paste? what's the classic pat? so this? 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 okay what's next. i pasted the pat am i pushing this big ass file? not th eparquet but the image
+bash: docker: command not found jovyan@jupyter-naaxk6-missouri-edu---2351cae4:~/cloud-computing-project$ how do i add that folder to my repo what do i paste? what's the classic pat? okay what's next. i pasted the pat am i pushing this big ass file? not th eparquet but the image